Pearint is an ancient name whose history on English soil dates back to the wave of emigration that followed the Norman Conquest

 Early Notables of the Pearint family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Pearint Notables in all our PDF Extended History products and printed products wherever possible.
+, prior of the Dominican house of St. Bartholomew in Smithfield...
+Another 32 words (2 lines of text) are included under the topic Early Pearint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pearint family to the New World and Oceana